Master of Science in Taxation (M.S.T.)

 The program offers students who are interested in becoming tax specialists an intensive, concentrated learning experience that will explore the essential aspects of taxation and permit an in-depth investigation in areas of interest.

 The Master of Science in taxation (M.S.T.) program is for students interested in expanding or continuing their education in taxation.
-It includes a minimum of 33 and maximum of 50 credits as described below:
+It includes a minimum of 33 credits as described below:

 - Prerequisites (if needed)